Center for the Performing and Cinematic Arts / BOYER COLLEGE OF MUSIC AND DANCE

 Non-Matriculated Student Policy: Non-matriculated students may enroll in selected courses in music with permission, but may not take applied lessons until they have been fully admitted and matriculated.

-Financing Opportunities: Boyer College of Music and Dance offers a number of assistantships and academic internships to matriculated graduate students.
-Full awards carry a cash stipend plus full tuition remission for the Fall and Spring terms.
-Partial awards also are available in values of 1/4 or 1/2 of a full award.
+Financing Opportunities: Boyer College of Music and Dance offers a number of assistantships and academic internships to full-time matriculated graduate students.
+Full awards carry a stipend plus full tuition remission for the Fall and Spring terms.
+Partial awards also are available in values of a quarter, half, or three quarters of a full award.
 Duties for assistantships and internships vary, but typically include teaching, tutoring, classroom assistance, research, artistic performance and/or direct service related to academic programs.
-Assistantship and internship awards are made only in the Fall term for up to two terms: Fall and Spring.
-Awards may be renewed on an annual basis (typically up to one additional year for master's students and up to three years for doctoral students) based on departmental needs as well as satisfactory academic and musical progress by the recipient.
+All incoming graduate students are automatically considered for an award by the department and Dean of Admissions.

 Admission Requirements and Deadlines